 By Bank of Jamaica

-KINGSTON, Jamaica – Bank of Jamaica (BOJ) announces its decision to hold the policy interest rate (the rate offered to deposit-taking institutions on overnight placements with BOJ) unchanged at 0.50 percent per annum.
+KINGSTON, Jamaica – Bank of Jamaica (BOJ) announces its decision to increase the policy interest rate (the rate offered to deposit-taking institutions on overnight placements with BOJ by 50 basis points to 2.00 percent per annum, effective 17 November 2021.

-A summary of the discussions influencing today’s monetary policy decision has been published on the bank’s website and will be discussed at bank of Jamaica’s monetary policy press briefing, scheduled for tomorrow, August 20, 2021.
+A summary of the discussions influencing today’s monetary policy decision by the MPC has been published on the Bank’s website and will be discussed at Bank of Jamaica’s monetary policy press briefing, scheduled for 19 November 2021.

-The next policy decision announcement date is September 30, 2021.
+The date of the next policy decision announcement is 20 December 2021.